 3.1 Data processing

-In general, the data generated by the embedded systems, as well as the MWD, are directly affected by the conditions of application of the equipment and by the use of its operational control system.
-In this way, uncertainties are attached to the data, these must be corrected in order to prioritize changes in parameters that depend on the rock properties.
+In general, the data generated by the embedded systems, as well as the MWD, are directly affected by the conditions of application of the equipment and using its operational control system.
+In this way, uncertainties are attached to the data, these must be corrected to prioritize changes in parameters that depend on the rock properties.

-A priori is a simple process that starts with a filtering to remove unrealistic values (for example, negative WOB values that can give rise to an idea of fluctuation in the advance systems of the machines).
-Then, the peaks of values that exceed the capacities must be removed.
+A priori is a simple process that starts with a filtering to remove unrealistic values (for example, negative WOB values that can give rise to an idea of fluctuation in advance systems of machines).
+Then, the peaks of values that exceed the capacity must be removed.

-equipment mechanics, as an example, we can mention the high penetration rates (ROP).
-Finally, corrections must be made depending on the influence of hole depths.
+Equipment mechanics, as an example, we can mention the high penetration rate (ROP).
+Finally, corrections must be made depending on the influence of hole depth.

 Conversion of negative values of weight on the bit (WOB)